Information for term Teach In Spain

 Most program participants also teach private English classes, either through their school or independently.
 CIEE can help here, too, with advice on how to advertise and find private lessons when you get to Spain.

 CIEE participants have paid holidays around Christmas and Easter.
 Exact dates will be confirmed when the school calendars are approved in September.
 There is usually a two week break around Christmas.
 Participants also have Holy Week off, which is the week before Easter.
 Official provincial calendars are available in September.

-CIEE teachers are placed at schools participating in an ongoing bilingual initiative led by the Spanish government, including elementary, middle, and high schools.
+CIEE teachers are placed at schools participating in an ongoing bilingual initiative led by the Spanish government, including primary and secondary schools.
 The majority of schools are in suburban and rural areas outside the city centers.
 In the region of Madrid, it is possible to live in the city center and commute to your school if you are placed in a small town or suburb.
-Andalucía, on the other hand, is a much larger region and many placements will be in small towns far from any city center but this offers an excellent opportunity for deeper cultural immersion.
 Location and age-group preferences are considered by CIEE, but we are not able to guarantee specific placement preferences.

 You will lead conversational activities in English and give presentations on North American culture.
 You may also participate in other activities, such as music, theater, sporting events, English language clubs, and more.
 In addition to your classroom hours, you may be required to spend a few hours attending planning or professional development sessions each week.
 You’ll still have ample time to take part in activities that further enrich your experience, such as finding an internship with a local business, volunteering for a local charity, or teaching private English lessons.

 I didn't realize how truly helpful CIEE was until I got here and spoke to people who came here on their own or through other programs and /i am honestly so grateful for the guidance that CIEE gave.Stuart M. | Teach in Spain